ProgramCrafter/salsa-iwj-otter/docs/dev.md

   Code shared by the host and the WebAssembly.
 Notably, the Z coordinate handling, but also a a few other minor functions needed by both client and server.
-To avoid duplicating they are written once in Rust and compiled twice - once for the host and once for WebAssembly for use in the client.
-This crate is kept fairly small to keeep the WebAssembly binary small (currently, ~100kby).
+To avoid duplication they are written once in Rust and compiled twice - once for the host and once for WebAssembly for use in the client.
+This crate is kept fairly small to keeep the WebAssembly binary small (currently, ~140kby).

 * `wasm/`